captainzero93/simple-snake-python-pygme/README.md

 - Pygame (`pygame==2.6.1`)
 - all other requirments are in the requirments.txt even if they are not needed

  ## Compiled setup - Windows users can use the Release .exe in the Releases section, ONLY do this if you trust the source, I recommend reading the code from this repo first.
-Refer to the documentatiom for your Linux Distro for unzipping and instaling the .PKG zip / file.
-There is also a beta Linux .PKG.
+Refer to the documentatiom for your Linux Distro for unzipping and instaling the beta Linux .PKG zip / file.

 ## Manual installation & Setup
 ### Step 1: Create Virtual Environment / Clone repo